mollysunqy/MollySunqy/README.md

 -My main research interests are Robotics, Computer Vision, Machine Learning and Music Technology

--Currently working on some stuff.
+-Currently working on school stuff.

--Contact me at 📫 mollysunqy@gmail.com
+-Fun fact: as a dancer I can only count fünf sechs sieben acht in german.

 <!--